Rantoul, Illinois: Education

+Transportation

+Public transit

+Bus service in Rantoul is provided by Champaign County Area Rural Transit System (C-CARTS).
+C-CARTS operates four routes within Rantoul and one route connecting Rantoul to Champaign-Urbana.

 Rail transportation

 Amtrak, the national passenger rail system, provides service to Rantoul.
 Amtrak Train 391, the southbound Saluki, is scheduled to depart Rantoul at 11:10am daily with service to Champaign-Urbana, Mattoon, Effingham, Centralia, Du Quoin, and Carbondale.
 Amtrak Train 393, the southbound Illini, is scheduled to depart Rantoul at 6:00pm daily serving the same points as the southbound Saluki.
 Amtrak Train 390, the northbound Saluki, is scheduled to depart Rantoul at 10:27am daily with service to Gilman, Kankakee, Homewood, and Chicago.
 Amtrak Train 887, the northbound Illini, is scheduled to depart Rantoul at 7:02pm daily serving the same points as the northbound Saluki.